SC-100 Study Guide: Microsoft Cybersecurity Architect

 You are also an excellent candidate for this Cybersecurity Architect certification if you have experience with hybrid and cloud implementations.

-The exam is very broad because it’s developed based on the 4 prerequisites exam (SC-200, SC-300, AZ-500, and MS-500).
-And the SC-100 exam really covers the full scope of all the different security solutions across all of Azure and Microsoft 365.
+The exam is very broad because it’s developed based on the 4 prerequisite exams (SC-200, SC-300, AZ-500, and MS-500).
+The SC-100 exam covers the full scope of all the different security solutions across all of Azure and Microsoft 365.

 Skills measured on this exam